zhihanyang2022/aevb-tutorial/README.md

 ## Visualizations

-(All plots below are created using the notebooks in this repo.)
+(All plots below are created using the notebooks in this repo.
+You can likely get better quality generations if you train longer.)

 Factor analysis